Discovery of a new Local Group Dwarf Galaxy Candidate in UNIONS: Bo\"otes V: Data and Detection

 where $s$ is the significance of the overdensity in units of $\sigma_{\text{loc}}$.
 This process is repeated for a range of distances, where each distance produces three maps, one for each of the smoothing kernels.

 During initial tests of this method, nearly all known dwarf galaxies in the UNIONS footprint have been detected with high significance.
 As a reference point, Canes Venatici II is detected with high significance at several distances.
-At a distance of 100\,kpc, with the stellar density map smoothed by a 1.2\arcsec\ kernel, Canes Venatici II (true distance of 160\,kpc) has $s = 2.8$, while \boov\ has a significance value of $s = 4.9$. \boov\ is one of the most prominent overdensities of match-filtered stars not previously detected, and it is detected strongly at many distances less than 150\,kpc.
+At a distance of 100\,kpc, with the stellar density map smoothed by a 1.2\arcsec\ kernel, Canes Venatici II (true distance of 160\,kpc) has $s = 2.8$, while \boov\ has a significance value of $s = 4.9$. \boov\ is detected strongly at many distances less than 150\,kpc and is one of the most prominent overdensities of match-filtered stars that has not previously been identified as a real stellar system.
+However, we note the work of \citet{DarraghFord2021}, who have developed a wavelet-based algorithm to search for dwarf galaxy candidates in the Gaia dataset. \boov\ was identified as a ``gold standard'' candidate in position-proper motion space, though their work did not present a follow-up study.

 In support of the match-filter detection, we present the CFIS-r imaging of the putative dwarf galaxy (left panel of Figure \ref{fig:tile+den}) wherein a central clustering of sources is seen prominently.
 As mentioned in Section \ref{subsec:unions}, we separate sources in the imaging into stars and galaxies, and in the right panels of Figure \ref{fig:tile+den}, we show the surface density of both of these.
 Clearly, the clustering is not due to background galaxies.